A Chain-Driven, Sandwich-Legged Quadruped Robot: Design and Experimental Analysis: Design

 \subsection{Enhancement of Locomotion Capability}

-To enhance locomotion capabilities, low leg inertia is crucial as it facilitates faster leg movements and reduces actuator effort during walking.
-We propose two design criteria: a sandwich leg design and a dual motor architecture, which effectively achieve low leg inertia.
-These approaches are discussed in detail below.
+Low leg inertia enables faster leg movements and reduces actuator effort during walking.
+To achieve this, we adopt a sandwich leg design and dual motor architecture, detailed in the following sections.